 Chrysler 200 Overview

-Redesigned for 2015, the 200 is well-equipped but is downrated for its ride and handling qualities.
-Engine choices are a fairly polished 3.6-liter, 295-hp V6 or an underwhelming though efficient 184-hp, 2.4-liter four cylinder that returned a very good 30-mpg overall.
-Both are paired with a nine-speed automatic that is neither particularly smooth nor responsive.
-The V6 is a much nicer engine than the four cylinder and can be had with all-wheel drive.
+Redesigned for 2015, the 200 is well-equipped but is downrated for its mediocre ride and handling qualities.
+Engine choices are a fairly polished 3.6-liter, 295-hp V6 or an underwhelming 184-hp, 2.4-liter four cylinder that returned a very good 30-mpg overall.
+Both are paired with a nine-speed automatic that is neither smooth nor responsive.
+The V6 can be had with all-wheel drive.
 The center console includes a charging station and a rotating knob instead of a conventional gear selector.
-The cabin is quiet, but handling is clumsy, making the 200 feel like a larger car, and the ride is rough and unsettled.
-Available safety features include forward-collision and lane-departure warnings, and a self-parking system.
+The cabin is quiet, but handling is clumsy and the ride is rough and unsettled.
+Available safety features include forward-collision and lane-departure warnings, and self-parking.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines